jebediah47/galactica-bot/README.md

   "BOT_PRESENCE": "YOUR_BOT_PRESENCE"
 }
 ```
-💡 Quick tip: The `BOT_PRESECE` option in `config.json` sets what Vibe's presence will be.
+💡 Quick tip: The `BOT_PRESENCE` option in `config.json` sets what Vibe's presence will be.

 **Step 3**: Install all the required dependencies by running: